Getting More Systematic in Prototype Evaluation: An Opportunity to Contribute

 Despite the increase in Social R&D activities across Canada, there are very few resources to help practitioners evaluate the prototypes that emerge from the work.
 The ones that do exist have largely been developed for manufacturing or software sectors (the birthplace of prototyping), and do not reflect the different types of ideas that emerge to address social issues (e.g. human services, policy proposals, new forms of social interaction).

 The more recent resources that have focused on social issues, such as “lean start-up” for social change and “human-centered design,” are far more relevant to Social R&D and offer some useful tools (e.g. a planning worksheet), but are still somewhat patchy in the range of issues they cover and generally don’t address deeper evaluation issues (e.g. How much evidence is enough to make a decision about whether to proceed with a prototype after testing?).

 Social Innovation Canada wants to help fill the gap.

 We invite you to participate in a time-limited SI Canada working group to develop a Guide for Social Research & Development Practitioners – and their evaluators – to evaluate the prototypes that emerge out of their Social R&D efforts.

 The Guide will:

-- be informed by the latest examples, techniques and resources of social prototype evaluation over in Canada including direct feedback and experiences from social R&D practitioners and social innovators
+- be informed by the latest examples, techniques and resources of social prototype evaluation in Canada including direct feedback and experiences from social R&D practitioners and social innovators;

-- be an open source resource, under Creative Commons License, that the public can use and adapt as they see fit
+- be an open source resource, under Creative Commons License, that the public can use and adapt as they see fit; and

-- be a reference point for SI Canada’s various communities of practice
+- be a reference point for Social Innovation Canada’s various communities of practice

 Out of Scope